 I hope these tips were useful and give you lots of ideas for keeping your baby cool during the summer.

 For me the most important tip is to be sunscreen aware.
 Pick the right product with a high UVA rating and apply it regularly.
+I have a whole post about sunscreen and how to pick the best product.

 Enjoy your summer!